cern-cta/CTA/common/runtime/README.md

 For file logging, rotate by renaming the active file and then use `systemctl kill --kill-whom=main --signal=HUP <unit>` to make the service reopen it.
 Do not expose this as `ExecReload` unless the application genuinely reloads its configuration: operators reasonably expect `systemctl reload` to apply configuration changes.
 Do not use `copytruncate`: runtime-based applications refresh their log file descriptor on `SIGHUP`.
 Use `delaycompress` so compression cannot race with writes made before the signal is processed.
 If rotated files use an `olddir`, it must be on the same filesystem as the active log.

 `cta-maintd` currently implements this convention.
-Other daemons should adopt it when they migrate to the runtime library; container deployments must create or mount the same directories explicitly because systemd directory directives do not apply there.
+Other daemons should adopt it when they migrate to the runtime library.
+A container that runs exactly one CTA process may use `/run/cta` directly because there is no risk of another process overwriting the deterministic runtime filenames.
+The image must create that directory with the service account as owner; no runtime volume is required unless the metadata must survive container replacement.
+Container logging should normally use stdout rather than a systemd-managed log directory.

 ## Deploying Configuration